Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_marketplace_app/vhol_data_marketplace_app.md

 Duration: 8

-Now let’s begin our work on in  AWS to create a serverless environment to run our application.
+Now let’s begin our work on in  AWS to create a server-less environment to run our application.
 For the purpose of the lab, we will create the application and host it from your local host.
 So, let’s begin.
 - [AWS] (https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) Free trial Account ✅ Is Installed

 * Open up your AWS Console.
 Let's go to services and then we want to go straight into the Lambda.